zcsaqueeb/animix_auto/README.md

 - **Auto Quests**: Automate quest completion.
 - **Auto Claim Pass**: Claim all pass rewards without delay.
 - **Auto PvP**: Compete in PvP battles and climb the leaderboard.
+- **Defense Setup for PvP**: Configure a solid defense team for PvP battles.
+- **Pet Upgrade System**: Upgrade only pets with 4 stars or more to save resources.
 - **Multi-Account Support**: Manage multiple accounts concurrently.

 ---